I. Introduction

 https://account.partner.com/oauth_callback?next=/abc&code=<authorization_code>

-• next: is the URL to be redirected after the authorization_code is used and verified successfully
+next: is the URL to be redirected after theauthorization_codeis used and verified successfullycode: is where the application will get theauthorization_code

-• The front end Javascript will then use the code to exchange for the access token at POST / access_token
+The front end Javascript will then use the

 2